Vanessa Hudgens Flaunts Bod In Red Bikini Top & High Rise Skirt On Instagram

 “For a long time, such a prominent thing was girls not supporting each other, backstabbing each other, trying to tear each other down.
 One of the positive side-effects of the #MeToo movement and the burning spotlight on the need for more female directors, writers and roles, is that those girls have become a community of grown women.”

-Hudgens also admitted that her twenties seemed easy at first, but it turned out to be more complicated than she imagined.
+Hudgens also admitted that her 20s seemed easy at first, but it turned out to be more complicated than she imagined.

 “I woke up at 27 and I was like, I have no idea who I am and what I’m doing,” she says.
 “Which is funny because at 25, I was like, ‘I’ve got life covered!
 We’re good!
 Smooth sailing!'”